ctartist621/MorScout/README.md

 ##Getting Started
 ---
-In order to run the MorScout server, you need to have node.js installed on the computer you are planning to run your personal server.
+In order to run the MorScout server, you need to have the latest version of node.js installed on the computer you are planning to run your personal server.
 To install node.js, go to http://nodejs.org and click on install.

 ##How to Make an Account
 ---